 Women are likely to take three trips or more in a year.

-15% wanted to challenge themselves and help improve their confidence.
+74% wanted to challenge themselves and increase their confidence.

-55% of 'Solo travel' Google searches have been women and are millennials.
+55% of 'Solo travel' Google searches have been by women and are millennials.

 Travel companies are taking advantage of female solo travelers by providing women-only tours and taking advantage of the fact that women are likely to take up to 3 trips a year.
 Female travel is increasing in popularity with 84% of the market now made up of women, and 55% of all Google searches for 'solo travel' now being female and mostly made up of millennials.
 Women travel to enjoy freedom and independence, along with challenging themselves & improving their confidence.